Sayan2012/Sayan-Phising/README.md

 send the link to the victim wait for the victim to write enter username and password after input you will see the information in the python terminal

 Note* same ngrok domain can be used for different websites

+I you have any problem contact me on [discord](https://discord.gg/Fy86wQwdWS)